 Use safe travel practices

-University employees may often travel for research or other business purposes, and they may wish to take personal devices while on vacation.
+University employees may often travel for research or other University activities, and they may wish to take personal devices while on vacation.
 While traveling, you are wholly responsible for the safety of your devices and the security of your data.
 Exercise caution while traveling, and consider how the security of your devices and data are affected by your practices.

 Preparing for your trip